inhald/svm_self_driving/README.md

 ## Sensor Fusion Pipeline

 The system merges spatial data from both the RPLIDAR and RealSense camera into a unified point cloud.
-It applies preprocessing (filtering, downsampling, frame transforms), then extracts obstacle boundaries using a linear approximation of the maximum-margin separator (SVM-inspired).
+It applies preprocessing  then extracts obstacle boundaries using the solution to an optimization problem.
 The output is a virtual barrier that defines the safe traversal corridor for the robot.

 **Key components of the pipeline include:**